-The Group develops and sells residential properties and usually sales properties in advance during construction or before construction begins.
+The Group develops and sells residential properties and usually sales properties in advance during construction.
 Revenue is recognized when control over the properties has been transferred to the customer.
-An enforceable right to payment does not arise until legal title of a property has passed to the customer.
-Therefore, revenue is recognized at a point in time when the legal title has passed to the customer.
+The properties have generally no alternative use for the Group due to contractual restrictions.
+Therefore, revenue is recognized at a point in time either when the legal title has passed to the customer or at the date on the property has actually transferred to the customer.

 The revenue is measured at the transaction price agreed under the contract.
 For sale of readily available house, in most cases, the consideration is due when legal title of a property has been transferred.
-In rare circumstances, for pre selling properties, the consideration is usually received in installments during the period from contract signing to the transfer of properties to the customer.
+While deferred payment terms may be agreed in rare circumstances, the transaction price is adjusted for the effects of a significant financing component if the agreement are including a significant financing component.
+For pre selling properties, the consideration is usually received by installment during the period from contract inception until the transfer of properties to the customer.
 If the contract includes a significant financing component, the transaction price will be adjusted for the effects of the time value of money during the period, using the specific borrowing rate of the construction project.
-Receipt of a prepayment from a customer is recognized as contract liability.
-Interest expense and contract liability are recognized when adjusting the effects of the time value of money.
-Accumulated amount of contract liability is recognized as revenue when control over the property has been transferred to the customer.